 Yes, just as with any other food, dogs can be allergic to shrimp.

-Then start with a tiny amount.
+If this the first time that you’re giving shrimp to your dog, then start with a tiny amount.
 Look out for any adverse reaction.
 The signs of an adverse reaction include:

 Most dogs love eating shrimp.
 And, if you give them in small amounts, their stomach can handle it!